itsMeBender/AtWork/README.md

 ## Problems detected

 This Web App is more or less a journey into learning Web Applications, TypeScript and Google Polymer.
 Goal is to make a Fully Progressive Web Application.
-But some functionallity I need to explore, does are;
+But some functionallity I need to explore, to do are;

 * Working off-line, no internet connection.
 Now it freezes, when no internet is available.
 Why, I don't know.
 * Push notifications, it seems to work on deveopment PC, but not on mobile phone.